strongloop/strong-tunnel/README.md

 ## Usage

-There is nothing to configure, but some environment variables are required.
+There is nothing to configure, but some environment variables are used to set defaults if no options are given.

 ```
 var st = require('strong-tunnel');

-st(someUrl, function(err, url) {
+st(someUrl, sshOpts, function(err, url) {
   // if someUrl was plain http, url will be someUrl
   // if someUrl was http+ssh://, url points to a local ephemeral tunnel
+  // sshOpts is optional with defaults described below.
   http.get(url, onResponse);
 });
 ```